padelis/aws-notes/docs/Lambda_Concepts.md

 - Application Layer/ AWS APIs
 - AWS Lambda

-A compute Service where you can upload your code and create a lambda function.
+**A compute Service where you can upload your code and create a lambda function**.

 Can be used in the following ways:

-1. As an event driven compute service, where the code runs in response of events.
+1. As an event driven compute service, where the code runs in **response of events**.

 - Changes to S3 Bucket.
-- Changes to DynamoDB table
+- Changes to a DynamoDB Table

-2. As an event driven compute service, where the code runs in response of HTTP requests
+2. As an event driven compute service, where the code runs in **response of HTTP requests**

 - Amazon API Gateway
 - AWS SDKs

 ## Triggers

-- Api Gateway (resolution with arn amazon resource name)
+- Api Gateway (resolution with arn Amazon Resource Name)
 - AWS Iot
 - Alexa skill set
 - Alexa Smart Home
 - CloudWatch Events
 - CloudWatch Logs
 - CodeCommit
-- Cgnito Sync
+- Cognito Sync
 - DynamoDB
 - Kinesis
 - S3